-Ensure the last walk of the day for your dog is in daylight to avoid the chance of seeing or hearing any fireworks while you are out.
+For your dogs, ensure their last walk of the day is in daylight to avoid the chance of seeing or hearing any fireworks while you are out.

 If your pet has a favourite and secure place in the house, ensure they have complete access to it with no closed doors.
 If your dog uses a crate as a den, cover it with blankets and towels to try to aid noise reduction.
 For any pets in cages or hutches again, cover them and add more straw bedding to insulate but ensure there is a gap in any covers for them to look out.
 Consider bringing outdoor pets indoors.
 If you can’t, keep checking on them.

 Feed your pets their dinner before the fireworks start as stress levels may deter them from eating.
 Once you are locked in for the night ensure all your windows and curtains are closed and turn the TV or the radio up a little higher than normal to try to minimise the sounds from outside.

-Ensure you have something they love to hand e.g. a favourite toy, a ball or some tasty treats so that if they are still able to hear any fireworks you may be able to distract them and keep the focus on you.
+Ensure you have something they love to hand e.g. a favourite toy, a ball or some tasty treats so that if they are still able to hear any fireworks you may be able to distract them to keep and focus on you.

-There are also a variety of anti-stress items and medications such as Feliway and Adaptil which are available but please speak to your registered Veterinary Surgery for their recommendation.
+There are also a variety of anti-stress items and medications such as Feliway and Adaptil which are available, but please speak to your registered Veterinary Surgery for their recommendation.

-And remember that the 5 November starts at the end of October and generally goes through until after the 5 November so be prepared to take these precautions whenever you need to during that period.
+And remember that the 5 November often starts at the end of October and generally goes through until after the 5 November so be prepared to take these precautions whenever you need to during that period.

 And then I’m afraid, it’s repeat for New Year’s Eve.